 Cellphones aren’t the only distractions, either.
 Anything that diverts a trucker’s attention from the road — maps, food, radio controls, etc. — can constitute negligence under Washington personal injury law.

-Drowsy driving is one of the greatest dangers facing truck drivers in Tacoma, Olympia and Port Orchard.
+Drowsy driving is one of the greatest dangers facing truck drivers in Tacoma, Olympia and Puyallup.
 Long hours alone on the road can quickly lead to exhaustion, and drivers may find themselves nodding off by accident.